Microsoft/IntuneDocs.pt-br/intune/windows-update-for-business-configure.md

 ---
-title: "Definir as configurações do Windows Update para Empresas - Intune | Visualização do Intune Azure | Microsoft Docs"
+title: "Definir as configurações do Windows Update for Business – Intune"
+titleSuffix: Intune on Azure
-description: "Visualização do Intune Azure: saiba como definir as configurações do Windows Update para Empresas no Intune para controlar as atualizações para os dispositivos do Windows 10."
+description: "Saiba como definir as configurações do Windows Update for Business no Intune para controlar as atualizações em dispositivos Windows 10."
 keywords:
 author: dougeby
 ms.author: dougeby